dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 ## CSS Variables

-* CSS Variables can change many CSS style properties at once by changing only one value.
+* CSS Variables can change many CSS style properties at once by changing only one value, and they can be [inherited](#CSS-inheritance)

 * Way to declare a CSS variable, e.g.: `--variable-name: gray;`